-Leaf Sampling Time: 12-20 weeks after the appearance of spring leaves.
+Leaf Sampling Time: September, prior to active vegetative growth and fertiliser application.
 Plant Part Youngest mature leaf (blade & petiole).
-Collect From: Well developed, actively growing laterals.
+Collect From: Well developed, actively growing laterals from vines selected at random from throughout the block.
 Quantity per Sample: 20 - 30 leaves.
 Recommended Tests: Basic Plant (BP).
 Comments: To help diagnose an obvious problem, leaves showing the first signs of the distinctive symptoms should be collected as soon as abnormalities appear.
-If sampling outside the normal sampling time it is useful to take a second sample of similar, healthy leaves from nearby unaffected trees for analysis as a comparative standard.
+If sampling outside the normal sampling time it is useful to take a second sample of similar, healthy leaves from nearby unaffected vines for analysis as a comparative standard.
 Soil Sampling Time: Prior to crop establishment and annually at any time of the year, although autumn to early winter is recommended.
 Core Depth 15cm.
-Collect From: From the root zone of the tree.
+Collect From: From the root zone of the vines.
 Quantity per Sample: 12 - 20 cores.
 Recommended Tests: Basic Soil (BS).
 Comments: Separate samples should be taken from blocks that differ in age, cultivar types, tree performance, soil types, topography and fertiliser history.
-Where fertiliser has been broadcast, sample from the root zone of the trees.
-Where fertiliser has been banded, samples should only be taken from areas under the trees which have previously received fertiliser.
+Where fertiliser has been broadcast, sample from the root zone of the vines.
+Where fertiliser has been banded, samples should only be taken from areas under the vines which have previously received fertiliser.
 If the orchard has herbicide treated strips, then it is best if these are sampled separately from the grassed areas between rows.
 Quite different nutrient levels may exist between these two areas.
 When sampling prior to orchard establishment, a 15 - 40 cm depth sample should also be taken, primarily to check the sub-soil pH.